Winter War: Finnish-Soviet relations and politics

-The period after the Finnish Civil War until the early 1930s was a politically unstable time in Finland because of the continued rivalry between the conservatives and the socialists.
+The period after the Finnish Civil War to the early 1930s was a politically unstable time in Finland because of the continued rivalry between the conservatives and the socialists.
 The Communist Party of Finland was declared illegal in 1931, and the nationalist Lapua Movement organised anticommunist violence, which culminated in a failed coup attempt in 1932.
 The successor of the Lapua Movement, the Patriotic People's Movement, had a minor presence in national politics and never had more than 14 seats of the 200 in the Finnish Parliament.
 By the late 1930s, the export-oriented Finnish economy was growing and the nation's extreme political movements had diminished.

 After Soviet involvement in the Finnish Civil War in 1918, no formal peace treaty was signed.
 In 1918 and 1919, Finnish volunteers conducted two unsuccessful military incursions across the Soviet border, the Viena and Aunus expeditions, to annex areas in Karelia that according to the Greater Finland ideology would combine all Baltic Finnic peoples into a single state.
-In 1920, Finnish communists, based in Soviet Russia, attempted to assassinate the former Finnish White Guard Commander-in-Chief, Marshal Carl Gustaf Emil Mannerheim.
+In 1920, Finnish communists based in Soviet Russia attempted to assassinate the former Finnish White Guard Commander-in-Chief, Marshal Carl Gustaf Emil Mannerheim.
 On 14 October 1920, Finland and Soviet Russia signed the Treaty of Tartu, confirming the old border between the autonomous Grand Duchy of Finland and Imperial Russia proper as the new Finnish–Soviet border.
 Finland also received Petsamo Province, with its ice-free harbour on the Arctic Ocean.
 Despite the signing of the treaty, relations between the two countries remained strained.
 The Finnish government allowed volunteers to cross the border to support the East Karelian uprising in Russia in 1921, and Finnish communists in the Soviet Union continued to prepare for revenge and staged a cross-border raid into Finland, the Pork Mutiny, in 1922.
 In 1932, the Soviet–Finnish Non-Aggression Pact was signed between both countries, and it was reaffirmed for ten years in 1934.
 Foreign trade in Finland was booming, but less than 1% of it was with the Soviet Union.
 In 1934, the Soviet Union also joined the League of Nations.